taw00/manuscript-css/README.md

 > So, I recommend using one of them for review and then export to PDF.
 This is
 > one of the few times I recommend Chrome over Firefox._

-> _Note2, Though Pandoc can produce a PDF, its renderings are not accurate.
+> _Note2, Though Pandoc can produce a PDF, Pandoc doesn't grok custom-CSS.
-> Joplin and your web browser do a far better job.
-Pandoc's HTML renderings are
+> Therefore its renderings will not be accurate.
+Joplin and your web browser do
+> a far better job.
+Pandoc's HTML renderings are solid though since Markdown
-> solid._
+> is really just a sping of HTML._

 That's it!
 Congrats!